 You can feature videos on your channel’s home tab for returning subscribers and new visitors.
 Featured videos can attract above average views, so you’ll want to add affiliate links to your descriptions.

 If you promote your YouTube videos on social media, you can include relevant links.
 Suppose you’re about to post your latest video on Facebook.
-You would add a brief description and affiliate link to the product you reviewed in your video.
+You could add a brief description and affiliate link.